 UPDATE - 21 May 2020: In response to the global coronavirus outbreak our daily public visiting hour, between 11am and 12 noon, has been closed since Saturday 14th March.
 This was subsequently extended to include the closure of our 'foster parent only' visiting hour between 5pm – 6pm.
 It is not possible to provide a firm date for the reopening of any visiting to our Nairobi Orphanage.
-We continue to review the situation, in line with government and health guidance, however, at this time we do not anticipate being able to open public visiting until after 6th June 2020, at the earliest.
+We continue to review the situation, in line with government and health guidance, however, at this time we do not know when we will re-open.

 When the situation changes, we will provide details via our website and social media channels.
 Thank you for your understanding and, so importantly, for your continued support.

 Our original notification of the closure to public visiting, announced on 13th March, can be found below.